 You can use $STACK_BASE for your application base path (eg. $STACK_BASE/shared/uploads) for your deploy hook script.

 To create the symbolic link, your deploy hook script could contain this:

 mkdir -p $STACK_BASE/shared/uploads chown nginx:app_writers $STACK_BASE/shared/uploads rm -rf $STACK_PATH/uploads ln -nsf $STACK_BASE/shared/uploads $STACK_PATH/uploads

-production: after_symlink: - source: /.cloud66/my_script.sh destination: /tmp/my_script.sh target: rails execute: true sudo: true apply_during: all run_on: all_servers
+production: after_symlink: - source: /.cloud66/my_symlink.sh destination: /tmp/my_symlink.sh target: docker execute: true sudo: true apply_during: all run_on: all_servers